Arjun006-coder/ease-vote-hub/DEPLOYMENT.md

 ---

-## 🔄 Alternative: Deploy Backend Separately
+## 🔄 Alternative: Separate Backend Deployment

-If you prefer to keep backend separate:
+If you prefer to host backend separately:

 ### Backend: Railway / Render